Stress Eating

 • What do you need to nurture your whole self?

-• What is your energy level in relationship to your planned activities?
+• What is your energy level for your planned activities?

-• What type of fuel do you need now—food, motivation, inspiration, peace or something else?
+• What fuel do you need now—food, motivation, inspiration, peace, or something else?

 • What are your emotional needs?